 A follow-up meeting will be held on or around the designated date of reassessment.
-Students who have successfully and consistently met the expectations of their plan will be taken off.
+ETM's will end for students who have successfully and consistently met the expectations of their plan.
 If a student fails to meet the requirements, the outcome determined in the plan will be implemented.